-3.18 Final figures from the Boroughs and Districts are expected at the end of January 2023.
-If the final figures show a rate lower than 1.4%, the Budget Management Reserve will be used to fund any difference to avoid sudden and late service reductions being required for 2023/24.
+3.19 If the final figures show a rate lower than 1.4%, the Budget Management Reserve will be used to fund any difference to avoid sudden and late service reductions being required for 2023/24.
 The assumptions will then be reviewed during next year when the Medium-Term Financial Strategy (MTFS) is refreshed.